-Note 19.
-Employee Benefit Plan
+Note 17.
+Employee 401(K) Plan

-The Company has a defined contribution 401(k) profit sharing plan which covers all employees.
+The Company has a defined contribution 401(k) plan which covers all employees.
 Employees are eligible upon date of hire.
 Employee contributions are voluntary and are based on specific percentages of compensation, which may not exceed maximum amounts established by Internal Revenue Code.
 Employer contributions are discretionary.
-There were no employer contributions for the years ended December 31, 2019 and 2018.
+The maximum Company matching contribution is \$0.25 per dollar subject to a limit of 3% of eligible employee compensation.
+The Company's expense for contributions to its defined contribution plan totaled \$15,600 for 2020.
+There were no employer contributions for the year ended December 31, 2019.

-Note 20.
+Note 18.
 Commitments and Contingencies